Hand holding a lightbulb against a blue background with a settings gear icon in bottom right corner

 How to maintain your team’s knowledge management system

-Having a knowledge management system [isn’t] productive at all,” says David Chaudron, an organizational psychologist and the managing partner of consulting firm Organized Change.
+Having a knowledge management system [isn’t] productive at all,” said David Chaudron, an organizational psychologist and the Managing Partner of consulting firm Organized Change.
 “Using it is.”

 Clearly, putting in place a knowledge management system is a must if you want to increase efficiency and productivity in your organization.
 But to successfully maintain that system, you need your entire team to get on board.